ron12013/Directed-and-Self-started-Projects/README.md

 In order to implement, you could use tensorflow's multi RNN cell function, using a GRU cell for each layer or you may use the standard RNN cell units of tensorflow.
 Now you use the tensorflow's RNN sequence to sequence model giving it the cell type (from the Multi RNN (GRU)), encoder inputs and decoder inputs as the parameters.
 This model first runs an RNN to encode the inputs of the encoer and then runs decoder which is initialized with the last encoder state on the inputs of the decoder.
 The decoder and the encoder share the same RNN cell type but they do not share the same set of parameters.

 The solution is contained in a folder Sequence_to_sequence_vanilla_implementation.
-The files data_utils.py and train.py deals with reading in the data and running the tnesorflow session. model.py contains the solution.
+The files data_utils.py and train.py deals with reading in the data and running the tensorflow session. model.py contains the solution.